Digital Softgood Prototyping

 Arrest Air’s internal architecture is developed for optimal thermal efficiency.
 Targeted welds limit air movement while a suspended reflective layer redirects radiated heat away from the ground and back onto the user.

-To last the full life-cycle of the product, details built into Arrest Air allow for utility and longevity through extended use.
+To last the full life-cycle of the product, utility features are built directly into the Arrest Air pad, limiting sourced materials and extending the life span of high wear components.
 An integrated valve leash reduces the need for extra moulded components while providing weight savings and increased durability.
 A low profile valve assembly provides easy access to inflation adjustments while being unobtrusive and out of the way when sleeping.

 Interactions between surrounding surfaces are carefully considered with the addition of silicone prints on both faces of the air pad.
 Textured prints prevent slippage between the air pad, sleeping bag and tent floor, creating a stable sleeping surface.